HFB 320 Hansa Jet: Operational history

 The first customer for the Hansa Jet was the Italian construction materials manufacturer Italcementi, which received the first delivery on 26 September 1967.
-Other corporate purchasers of the HFB 320 included the Argentinian state-owned YPF oil company.

-During 1963, the German Air Force placed an order for 13 HFB 320s.
 As part of the evaluation of the type, two preproduction aircraft were delivered to the ErpSt 61 test wing at Oberpfaffenhoffen in 1966.
 As a consequence of this evaluation, a total of six aircraft were ordered for VIP transport duties by the German Air Force; deliveries of these aircraft commenced during 1969.

 Additionally, a further eight Hansa jets were purchased by the German Air Force for providing electronic countermeasure (ECM) training to air crews; these aircraft were delivered between August 1976 and April 1982.
 During 1985, the German Air Force decided to replace its Hansas with newer Canadair Challengers in the VIP role; the service's ECM aircraft remained operational until their withdrawal in 1994.

 The Aviation Safety Network lists a total of nine accidents (six fatal) for the type, a 20 percent hull-loss rate; but only the crash of the prototype was directly attributable to the aircraft's design.
 Pilot error was blamed in a majority of the accidents.
 According to aviation publication "AIN Online", perhaps the last flying Hansa in the U.S. crashed on 30 November 2004.
 Because of the low number of airframes remaining, it became economically impractical to re-engine or install hush kits on the Hansa Jet's relatively-noisy CJ610 engines.

+The APU is the Adolph Saurer GT15.